 Mix in your chocolate and then FOLD in the dry ingredients.
 Folding ensures you don’t overwork the batter, leading to tough brownies.

-While your brownies bake, you’ll noticed the center start to puff up.
+While your brownies bake, you’ll notice the edges start to puff up.
 This is what leads to that cakey texture that we’re not going for here.

 To get that density, take the brownies out of the oven halfway through baking.
-Drop the pan against the counter a couple times and you’ll see the center deflate.
+Drop the pan against the counter a couple times and you’ll see the entire tray deflate.
+And when I say drop, I mean to just life the brownies up a few inches off the counter and drop them down.
+It should only take about 5-7 drops before they’re completely leveled out.

-Pop them back into the oven to finish baking and they’ll come out nice and even.
+Pop the brownies back into the oven to finish baking and they’ll come out nice and even.
 It’s also how you get those pretty cracks on top!

-Take the biggest knife you have, preferably one that’s the length of the entire pan of brownies.
-Then just cut straight down in one swift motion rather than dragging through the brownies.
+Once the brownies have cooled, grab the biggest knife you have, preferably one that’s the length of the entire pan of brownies.
+Cut straight down in one swift motion right down the center of the brownies, rather than dragging the knife through it.
+The dragging motion picks up crumbs along the way, preventing a nice and smooth cut.

 Between each cut, wipe off your knife with a damp paper towel.
 Any remaining crumbs will grab onto the brownies as you’re cutting, leading to a messy edge.